 The Company is exposed to credit risk only with respect to uncertainties as to timing and amount of collectability of receivables.
 The Company believes its credit risk is low because its receivables are primarily comprised of value added tax (VAT), input value-added tax (IVA) and goods and services tax (GST), which are recoverable from the governing body in Sweden, Mexico and Canada, respectively.
 As the Company's exploration operations are conducted in Sweden, Mexico and Canada, the Company's operations are also subject to the economic risks associated with those countries.

-As of April 30, 2015 the Company has IVA receivable of \$329,218.
-A provision of \$64,900 has been taken for IVA receivables with a lower probability of collection.
-As of July 31, 2015 the Company has IVA receivable of \$312,349.
+As of April 30, 2015 the Company had IVA receivable of \$329,218 due from the Government of Mexico.
+As of October 31, 2015 the Company has IVA receivable of \$305,753.